-But there are always other things we need help with – graphic design, marketing, training etc – so we will invite you to contribute other things you are passionate, skilled and knowledgeable about!
+But there are always other things we need help with – graphic design, marketing, training etc. – so we will invite you to contribute other things you are passionate, skilled and knowledgeable about!

 Do I need to be a good facilitator to join WDP?

 You don’t need to have any facilitation experience to join WDP – our induction and professional development program will give you the training you need to facilitate a welcome dinner.
-What’s more important to us is that you see all experiences as an opportunity to learn and are:
+What’s more important to us is that you see all experiences as an opportunity to learn and that you are:

 - Passionate about working with people from all backgrounds